mridoni/gixsql/README.md

 - MySQL and SQLite have updatable cursor emulation: the table on which the cursor is opened must have a unique key that will be used for the update.
 This has been proven to work, but it is obviously (a lot) slower than native support.
 - ODBC will defer updatable cursor handling to its own drivers: it depends on them whether updatable cursors will be available or not.
 As a side note the ODBC driver for MySQL (MySQL Connector/ODBC) uses the same technique illustrated above to emulate updatable cursors.

+### NULL indicators

+Starting from v1.0.20a, the standard COBOL NULL indicators are supported for all drivers.
+You will need to declare a specific variable as a NULL indicator (type **must** be `PIC S9(4) COMP`:

+           01 COM-NULL-IND PIC S9(4) COMP.

+Then you case youse it like this:

+           EXEC SQL
+               SELECT PAYRATE, COM
+                INTO :PAYRATE, :COM:COM-NULL-IND
+                FROM EMPTABLE
+                    WHERE LNAME = 'XYZ1' AND
+                        FNAME = 'ABC1' AND
+                        COM IS NULL
+           END-EXEC.

+or this:

+           EXEC SQL
+               INSERT INTO EMPTABLE
+                    (LNAME, FNAME, PAYRATE, COM)
+                    VALUES
+                    ('XYZ1', 'ABC1', 94.00, :COM:COM-NULL-IND)
+           END-EXEC.

+A standard value of `-1` in the indicator value is retrieved on output (`INSERT...`) or set on input (`SELECT...`, `FETCH...`) to indicate NULL fields.
+There is currently no support for other values of the indicator (e.g. to indicate truncation).

 ## Driver notes

 ### PostgreSQL